Applying TDS on Vendor Bills

 Note:

-The Tax Deduction at Source feature does not support overriding tax details on a vendor bill.
-You will receive an error if you try to modify the tax information by checking the Tax Details Override box on the Tax Details subtab.
+The Tax Deduction at Source feature doesn’t let you override tax details on a vendor bill.
+If you try to change the tax information by checking the Tax Details Override box on the Tax Details subtab, you’ll get an error.

 TDS TI Journal

-TI journal for TDS is automatically created in the following scenarios:
+The TI journal for TDS is created automatically in the following scenarios:

-• When the accumulated vendor bill value exceeds vendor exemption, year level, and document level thresholds.
+• When the total vendor bill value exceeds vendor exemption, year-level, or document-level thresholds.

-• When you create a reversal transaction for a vendor bill on which TDS is calculated.
+• When you create a reversal transaction for a vendor bill that had TDS calculated.

-When the accumulated amount of a particular vendor bill exceeds the threshold, the SuiteApp calculates TDS retrospectively or non-retrospectively based on the TDS tax rule applied to the bill.
+When the total amount for a vendor bill exceeds the threshold, the SuiteApp calculates TDS retrospectively or non-retrospectively, depending on the TDS tax rule for that bill.

-If you delete a vendor bill or edit bill details such as value, vendor name, or section code, the tax liability also changes.
-The SuiteApp creates a TI Journal to offset this change in tax liability.
-Every TI Journal record contains the bill ID of the bill for which the journal is created.
+If you delete a vendor bill or edit bill details such as value, vendor name, or section code, the tax liability changes too.
+The SuiteApp creates a TI Journal to offset this change, and each TI Journal record includes the bill ID it’s linked to.

 India Accumulated Tax Buckets for TDS

-India accumulated tax buckets is a custom record that contains the tax data of a bucket.
-A bucket is a combination of a TAN, section code, vendor, and accounting period.
+India accumulated tax buckets are custom records that hold the tax data for a bucket.
+A bucket is a combination of TAN, section code, vendor, and accounting period.

-The India Accumulated Tax Bucket record contains the accumulated net amount and tax amount of a bucket.
-When you create, edit, or delete a vendor bill, the SuiteApp updates the accumulated net amount and accumulated tax amount of the bucket associated with the bill.
-The SuiteApp lists any change in the accumulated tax amounts for a bucket under the India Audit Trail subtab on the India Accumulated Tax Buckets page.
+The India Accumulated Tax Bucket record contains the accumulated net amount and tax amount for a bucket.
+When you create, edit, or delete a vendor bill, the SuiteApp updates these amounts for the related bucket.
+Any changes in the accumulated tax amounts appear under the India Audit Trail subtab on the India Accumulated Tax Buckets page.

-After calculating TDS vendor bills, you can view the tax details for all your bills.
-For more information, see Viewing Tax Deduction at Source Tax Details.
+After you calculate TDS on vendor bills, you can view the tax details for all your bills.
+For more information, see Viewing TDS Tax Details.

 Related Topics